codepath/android_guides/Dependency-Injection-with-Dagger-2.md

       android:name=".MyApp">
 ```

-Within our activity, we simply need to get access to these component and call `inject()`.
+Within our activity, we simply need to get access to these components and call `inject()`.

 ```java
 public class MyActivity extends Activity {